git-rep-src/pcat/README.md

 # PCAT

-An extension of Ncat for pentesters: [video](https://sendvid.com/wfcvqr9g)
+An extension of Ncat for pentesters.

 Pcat preserves all the features of Ncat and adds new ones: enumeration, exploit/tools manager and privilege escalation vector checking on Unix/Windows systems.